AndersDeath/diary2/000-current.md

 # 18 Januar - Donnerstag - Berlin - 485 Tag der Einwanderung

 The office day was nice again.
 I did a lot of things.
 In general I am so under stress that it's hard to just type words for me.
 In the evening we bought some stuff for home in ikea.
 Unfortunately it's impossible to buy everything there.
 I also assembled a chair for Ksusha.
-I wanted to assemble a table as well but this thing has too much
+I wanted to assemble a table as well but this thing has so many parts.